esgf2-us/metagrid/PODMAN_SUPPORT.md

 ## Requirements

-You'll need either Podman with docker-compose, or Podman with the native compose plugin.
-Below are complete installation instructions for both approaches.
+You'll need Podman with either podman-compose, the native compose plugin, or docker-compose.
+Below are complete installation instructions for all approaches.

 ### Prerequisites

 - **macOS**: Homebrew (install from https://brew.sh if not already installed)
 - **Linux**: Package manager access (apt, dnf, or yum)
-- **All platforms**: Python 3.6+ (for docker-compose installation if needed)
+- **All platforms**: Python 3.6+ (for podman-compose installation)

 ### Complete Setup Instructions

-#### Option 1: Podman + docker-compose (Works on all platforms)
+#### Option 1: Podman + podman-compose (Recommended for RHEL/Production)

-This approach uses the standalone docker-compose CLI tool with podman.
+This Python-based tool works reliably with rootless Podman and avoids socket-related issues.

 **macOS:**

 ```bash
 # 1. Install Podman
 brew install podman